Insurance and reinsurance in India: overview

 The FDI Rules have defined Indian control of an Indian insurance company to mean control of the Indian insurance company by resident Indian citizens or Indian companies, which are owned and controlled by resident Indian citizens.
 The term Indian ownership of an Indian insurance company has been defined to mean more than 50% of the equity capital beneficially owned by resident Indian citizens or Indian companies, which are owned and controlled by resident Indian citizens.

 Therefore, any insurer or intermediary with share capital held by foreign shareholders will need to be Indian owned and Indian controlled at all times.
 Until now, all matters relating to insurers and intermediaries, including foreign investment in them, has been regulated by the IRDAI.
-Now that insurers and intermediaries have to obtain approval from the FIPB to increase foreign investment beyond 26% up to the new limit of 49% (see Question 1), it remains to be seen whether both regulators will adopt the same/similar interpretation of Indian owned and Indian controlled.
+Although insurers and intermediaries are not required to obtain approval from the FIPB to increase foreign investment up to 49%, the guidelines issued by the IRDAI with regard to maintenance of the Indian-owned and controlled criteria in the management of insurers/ intermediaries will still have to be adhered to.

 Prior approval from the IRDAI is required in case of a change in shareholding of an insurer where, after the transfer, the total shareholding of the transferee is likely to exceed 5% of the total paid-up capital of the company.
 This also applies to certain intermediaries, that is, third party administrators (TPAs) and insurance brokers.